mattpupa/mattpupa/_posts/2021-03-13-LogRocket-Breakdown.markdown

--Good flexibility in terms of handling errors and getting notifications -Privacy settings could use DOM explanation for non technical users -Easy to understand pricing grid with benchmarks for higher tiers, although the plan details get cut off on right side of browser if the user doesn’t have their browser in full screen mode
+- Good flexibility in terms of handling errors and getting notifications
+- Privacy settings could use DOM explanation for non technical users
+- Easy to understand pricing grid with benchmarks for higher tiers, although the plan details get cut off on right side of browser if the user doesn’t have their browser in full screen mode
--Very easy to delete user data that has requested it
+- Very easy to delete user data that has requested it